cott3/Voxel-Launcher/README.md

 ## ☕ JAVA

-The launcher currently supports Java platforms, but you need to install following versions:
+The launcher currently supports all Java platforms, but you need to install following versions:

 - Java 8
 - Java 17
 - Java 21

+• Built-in java will be add..

 ---